retroxsky06/School_District_Analysis/README.md

     - Scores by school size
     - Scores by school type

-District Summary
-- overall passing: 0.1% decrease
-- .3 % decrease om reading passing
-- -,1 decrase average math
-- .2 decrease math passing overall
-School Summary

 ## Summary

-Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+Although the school board does not know the full extent of the academic dishonesty, Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.